How to Braid Your Beard Plus 30 Epic Examples

 17. Multiple Braids and Beads

 Why settle for one braid when you can have several?
-The Multiple Braids and Beads style features an adventurous vibe that single braids can’t match.
-Create several braids in your beard, adding beads for a touch of island flair.
-This look is perfect for beach trips or warm-weather destinations.
+Multiple Braids and Beads carries an adventurous energy that a single braid simply can’t match.
+Create several braids throughout your beard, adding beads for a touch of island flair.

 18. Subtle Braid on a Full Beard